 It's unclear whether Bing can actually "read" the articles it searches on SEO, or if it's using some cached version, or a limited portion of the cache.
 I have seen instances where it seems to have provided answers based on content within the article, for example based on the heading sections.
 However when you ask, Bing says that it can only read the actual title and meta description from search results, and is unable to visit a specific URL.

-Search engine datasets such as Google and Bing’s indexes, and the open-source CommonCrawl, already form the bulk of what these AI models are trained on.
+As well as being important for AIs that browse the web, search engine datasets such as Google and Bing’s indexes.
+Simply ranking on SEO is going to be doubly as important, because it'll help for AIO too.
+Of course there will be people who act to try and bias the index, just like they do with SEO.
+The open-source CommonCrawl is probably the most important index to be in, because it's already form the bulk of what these AI models are trained on.
 Google and Microsoft are the biggest players in both search and AI (Microsoft bought 49% of OpenAI), and anyone else training a model will start with CommonCrawl.
 For example the data for Meta’s recently leaked model LLaMA was 67% made up of CommonCrawl.

 The other obvious place to get yourself inserted is Wikipedia.
 The open-source encyclopedia is almost always going to be included in anybody’s dataset, because it’s not just high quality and well structured data, it’s also freely available and easy to access.
 As is the case with SEO, becoming notable in real life is a great way to build authority online too.
 Coining new terms, publishing books, speaking at events, will all be ways to build your reputation not just with the public, but with AIs too.